syncfusion-content/flutter-docs/Flutter/linear-gauge/bar-pointer.md

 ## Customize the border

 The border can be customized with `borderWidth` and `borderColor` properties of bar pointer.
-The below code exampls demonstrates the same.
+The below code examapls demonstrates the same.

 {% highlight dart %}